Overview

 Methodology

-• We select targets from a curated pool using true random number generation
+- Targets are selected from a curated pool using true random number generation

 Platform